rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-That's it for the role-based authorization in GraphQL with Apollo Server.
-In this case, the role is only a string which needs to be checked.
-In a more elaborated role-based architecture, you may want to change the role from a string to an array of multiple roles.
-Then you don't have to make an equal check anymore but instead check whether the array includes the desired role.
-That's one way of doing a more sophisticated role-based authorization setup.
+That's the basics of role-based authorization in GraphQL with Apollo Server.
+In this examplwe, rhe role is only a string that needs to be checked.
+In a more elaborate role-based architecture, the role might change from a string to an array that contains many roles.
+It eliminates the need for an equal check, since you can check to see if the array includes a targeted role.
+Using arrays with a roles is the foundation for a sophisticated role-based authorization setup.

 {{% sub_chapter_header "Setting Headers in GraphQL Playground" "graphql-playground-headers" %}}

-In the previous sections, you have learned how to setup authorization for your GraphQL application.
-But how to verify that it is working?
-You only need to head over to your GraphQL Playground and run through the different scenarios.
-Let's do it together for the user deletion scenario, but all the remaining scenarios should be verified on your own (exercise).
+You set up authorization for your GraphQL application, and now you just need to to verify that it works.
+The simplest way to test this type of application is to use GraphQL Playground to run through different scenarios.
+Let's do it together The user deletion scenario will be used as an example, but you should test all the remaining scenarios for practice.

-Before you can delete a user, you need to sign in to the application first.
-Let's execute a `signIn` mutation in GraphQL Playground but with a non admin user.
-You can repeat the walkthrough another time with an admin user afterward.
+Before a user can perform a delete action, there must be a sign-n, so we execute a `signIn` mutation in GraphQL Playground with a non admin user.
+Consider trying this tutorial with an admin user later to see how it performs differently.

 {{< highlight javascript >}}
 mutation {